higlass/higlass/higlass_developer.rst

 fixed height. ``callback`` is used to return an api variable which can be used to access HiGlass events.

-The function returns an instance of the public API of a HiGLass component.
+The function returns an instance of the public API of a HiGlass component.

 A full example of an inline HiGlass component can be found in the `HiGlass GitHub repository